Everything You Need to Know for Talking about Holidays in English

 Do you have any special traditions for this time of year?
 How do celebrate the holidays or the New Year?

 Share your holiday traditions in the comments section below.

 I’d also love to know if there are any common expressions that you use during this holiday time.
 Would you share some of the traditional expressions in the comments below?
-You can share in your native language or translate them into English.

 Have a lovely Confident English Wednesday and enjoy talking to your friends about their holiday plans in English!